-We have made these changes because we wanted to make the Summer Reading Challenge more about the program and less about the weekly incentives.
 We believe that when children read what they enjoy, they learn to love reading and become better readers.
 With this understanding we can all work together to effectively create life-long readers.